-Penguin Random House Australia is committed to promoting literacy in our community, and is proud to support the Indigenous Literacy Foundation as our major charity partner.
-We also support a handful of other wonderful organisations who share our passion for literacy, creativity and community.
+Penguin Random House Australia is committed to promoting literacy in our community and is proud to support the Indigenous Literacy Foundation as our major charity partner.
+We also support a handful of other wonderful organisations that share our passion for literacy, creativity and community.
 We fundamentally believe that literacy leaves a legacy of good in our world.

 Indigenous Literacy Foundation

-Each year, Penguin Random House embark on its annual campaign to raise funds for the ILF through activities such as holding annual public books sale across our office and distribution sites and staff initiatives to promote Indigenous Literacy Day.
+Each year, Penguin Random House embarks on an annual campaign to raise funds for the ILF through activities such as holding annual public books sale across our office and distribution sites and staff initiatives to promote Indigenous Literacy Day.

 – Karen Williams, Executive Director Indigenous Literacy Foundation.

-Penguin Random House has partnered with the Sydney Story Factory since it opened its doors in 2011.
-We’re proud to have helped the SSF create and publish its first anthology: I Met a Martian and Other Stories, a collection from some fantastic Australian writers and some of the organisation’s first ever students.
-In 2014 we supported the SSF in publishing Home, stories gathered from the local Redfern community.
+Penguin Random House has partnered with Story Factory since it opened its doors in 2011.
+We’re proud to have helped Story Factory create and publish its first anthology: I Met a Martian and Other Stories, a collection from some fantastic Australian writers and some of the organisation’s first-ever students.
+In 2014 we supported Story Factory in publishing Home, stories gathered from the local Redfern community.
 And in 2015, we published an anthology of stories titled The Simple Act of Reading and we continue to make a financial pledge each year.

-Children registered for the Imagination Library receive age-appropriate books that are carefully chosen for them by a team of experts, and include classic favourites and bestselling titles by Australian and international authors such as Pamela Allen, Aaron Blabey, Graeme Base, Lynley Dodd, Mem Fox, Hazel Edwards, Alison Lester, Margaret Wild and Tim Winton.
+Children registered for the Imagination Library receive age-appropriate books that are carefully chosen for them by a team of experts, and include classic favourites and bestselling titles by Australian and international authors such as Pamela Allen, Aaron Blabey, Lynley Dodd, Hazel Edwards, Alison Lester, Renée Treml, and Marc Martin.

 Penguin Random House Australia has supplied Dolly Parton’s Imagination Library since 2013.
-It is a unique partnership that has delivered more than 100,000 books to nearly 6,000 children in some of Australia’s most disadvantaged communities.
+It is a unique partnership that has delivered more than 700,000 books to over 40,000 children in some of Australia’s most vulnerable communities.